-A couple of weeks after they moved in, we were all visiting.
+A couple of weeks after my parents moved into their “new” old farmhouse, we were all visiting.
 We still have family dinners most weekends and we had lots of nooks and crannies to explore.

 As we were milling about in the backyard, the new neighbors took the opportunity to walk over and introduce themselves.
 They brought cookies and were instantly liked!

 It turns out the new neighbor, Amy, had grown up in the vicinity.
-The cookies she brought were from Mrs. Wittler, the lady who had lived in my parents’s new house when she was growing up.
+The cookies she brought were from Mrs. Wittler, the lady who had lived in my parents’ old farmhouse when she was growing up.